White Pine Needle Tea Recipe—and 5 More White Pine Remedies

 Specifically here in North America, Native peoples such as the Ojibwa and Chippewa, revered this mighty tree and honored her through the many ways they used her medicine.
 The Eastern White Pine, like so many evergreens, provided important food and medicine in the winter time when many other plants and foods are not available.
 They would use the inner bark, the twigs, the needles, the pollen as well as the pine pitch/resin.

-Imagine a steaming pot of White Pine twigs and needles on the kitchen, the scent of fragrant pine wafting into the air.
+Imagine a steaming pot of White Pine twigs and needles on in the kitchen, the scent of fragrant pine wafting into the air.
 You sip the tea with a little honey and perhaps breathe in as you lean over the pot to allow the steam to be pulled into the lungs.
 No plastic bottle needed.
 That steeped tea can then be poured into the bath to allow further connection to this medicine.
 Perhaps the cells in our body rejoice when we awaken this connection to the trees.

 Identifying the White Pine

 Half the fun of making pine needle tea is venturing outdoors to find some pine needles.
-One of my favorite places to find White Pine trees are at our local parks.
+One of my favorite places to find White Pine trees is at our local parks.
 Over the years, I have made note of where the mighty White Pine trees are located.
 One of the many benefits of using wild foods such as White Pine is the connection it brings to our local natural spaces.
 Being outside with the trees becomes part of our lifestyle, which is a benefit to our physical and emotional health.
 This connection is part of the medicine.
 When we are connected to our wild spaces, we honor and protect them because they take on a deeper value for us.

 1. Needle Size: Her needles are thin and long—approximately 3 to 5 inches.